GoogleChromeLabs/prerender-loader/README.md

 In addition to DOM and String prerendering, it's also possible to use a combination of the two.
-If an application's Webpack entry exports a prerender function that doens't return a value, the default DOM serialization will kick in, just like in DOM prerendering.
+If an application's Webpack entry exports a prerender function that doesn't return a value, the default DOM serialization will kick in, just like in DOM prerendering.
 This means you can use your exported prerender function to trigger DOM manipulation ("client-side" rendering), and then just let `prerender-loader` handle generating the static HTML for whatever